Income Reporting Threshold (IRT)

 • Eligibility to CalFresh and cash-linked Medi-Cal.

-Note: AUs receiving a ZBG should also be reminded that as CalWORKs recipients, the AU continues to be required to make mandatory reports.
+Cases with a ZBG must adhere to the same reporting requirements as cases receiving a cash grant.
 Any changes to household circumstances, including the addition of a new member or changes in income, made outside of the SAR 7 and annual redetermination processes, are treated as mid-period reports and would not require a reapplication of aid.
-Applicants should not be approved with a ZBG.
+ZBG recipients may request discontinuance at any time.

 Related Topics